Couchbase-Ecosystem/cbl-ionic-docs/docs/DataSync/remote-sync-gateway.md

 Couchbase Lite’s replication protocol is incompatible with CouchDB-based databases.
 And since Couchbase Lite 2.x+ only supports the new protocol, you will need to run a version of Sync Gateway that supports it — see: [Compatibility](../ProductNotes/compatibility.md).

-#### Legacy Compatibility

-Clients using Couchbase Lite 1.x can continue to use http as the URL scheme.
-Sync Gateway 2.x+ will automatically use:

-    * The 1.x replication protocol when a Couchbase Lite 1.x client connects through `http://localhost:4984/db`.
-    * The 2.0 replication protocol when a Couchbase Lite 2.0 client connects through `ws://localhost:4984/db`.

-You can find further information in our blog: [Introducing the Data Replication Protocol](https://www.couchbase.com/blog/data-replication-couchbase-mobile/).

 ### Ordering

 To optimize for speed, the replication protocol doesn’t guarantee that documents will be received in a particular order.
 So we don’t recommend to rely on that when using the replication or database change listeners for example.